mrfil/lesion-mapper-bids/README.md

 ### Acknowledgements

+This tool is derived from https://github.com/mrfil/lesion-mapper.
 Please cite the following publication when using the tool:

 Wetter, N. C., Hubbard, E. A., Motl, R. W., & Sutton, B. P. (2016).
 Fully automated open‐source lesion mapping of T2‐FLAIR images with FSL correlates with clinical disability in MS. Brain and Behavior, 6(3). https://doi.org/10.1002/brb3.440